xrchz/rocketarb/README.md

   increase `--gas-refund` accordingly).
 - Every time we ask the smartnode for a deposit transaction, it increments its internal validator index (saved in your node's wallet file).
-If you need to re-run (e.g., to use a different maximum fee per gas) and don't want to waste the index, you can manually decrement it by editing the wallet file.
+If you need to re-run (e.g. to use a different maximum fee per gas) and don't want to waste the index, you can manually decrement it by editing the wallet file.
 Wasting indices is not a problem for your node, however - the generated validator keys for an unused index will simply remain unused.